opendatatrentino/smatch-webapi-server/README.md

 ` git clone https://github.com/opendatatrentino/smatch-webapi-server.git`

-You can configure the HTTP server (e.g. change the port number) from the file `smatch-webapi-server.properties` in the directory `src\main\resources\`.
+You can configure the HTTP server from the file `smatch-webapi-server.properties` in the directory `src\main\resources\`.

 2. Build the server